RdoubleA/MLprep/machine_learning.md

 Initialize a sliding window with radius r and randomly initialize its center.
 Compute the mean of all the points within the sliding window and move the window to the new center point.
 Repeat until the number of points inside window does not increase.
 Repeat this procedure for additional sliding windows until all points are in a window.
 Remove overlapping windows at the end and keep the one with most points, and identify clusters by assigning points to closest window center.

 Advantages: No need to select number of clusters, automatically discovers this

-Disadvantages: Need to select radius r,
+Disadvantages: Need to select radius r

 #### DBSCAN

 Choose a random point, a neighborhood distance epsilon, and a minimum number of points.
 If there is at least the minimum number of points within the neighborhood, begin clustering.
 Mark this point as visited, assign all points in the neighborhood to this cluster, and go to next unvisited point within this cluster.
 The neighborhood will keep expanding as you process more points.
 Continue until all points within this cluster is visited.
 Go to next unvisited point after this cluster is complete.
 If not enough points to start cluster, then label point as noise.

 Advantages: works with arbitrary shapes of clusters, identifies with outliers, do not need to predefine number of clusters

-Disadvantages: does not work well when clusters have different densities, high dimensionality when neighborhood distance epsilon is difficult to estimate
+Disadvantages: does not work well when clusters have different densities or high dimensionality when neighborhood distance epsilon is difficult to estimate

 #### Gaussian mixture model with EM

 Choose a number of clusters and randomly initialize parameters for a normal distribution for each cluster (mean and std).
 Compute each point's probabilities for being in each cluster.
 Use these probabilities to update distribution parameters using EM.
 Continue until convergence.

 Advantages: unlike K-means, can detect elliptical shaped clusters. supports mixed membership

 Disadvantages: does not work as well with arbitrary shapes of clusters

 #### Agglomerative hierarchical clustering